 Question: I’m hiring for a job that will require extensive training to get the new hire up to speed and have gotten burned when a new hire did not disclose she was pregnant.
 Can I ask the female applicants if they are pregnant, when I can’t have them go on maternity leave within their first year of hire?

-Answer: No. Interviewers cannot ask an applicant if she is pregnant, how many children she has, or if she plans on having more.
+Answer: No. Interviewers should not ask an applicant if she is pregnant, how many children she has, or if she plans on having more.
 These questions can violate familial-status or pregnancy discrimination laws, and can also be discriminatory based on gender if you ask these questions of female applicants, but don’t ask the men.
 You’ve raised a good issue, though.
 And, of course, employers often need to know that new hires are going to be there once training and orientation are completed.
 But, you are looking to ask the applicant the wrong question.
 Think about what you really need to know.

 It is perfectly permissible to ask applicants neutral job-related questions.
 Ask questions that address your actual concerns.
 In this case, your concern is that you are hiring to fill a need that requires specialized training to get the new hire up to speed.
 So, ask that question.
 And don’t be afraid to preface a question with the requirement.
 For example: “This role is key to the company and we have an intensive training program planned for the successful candidate that is a significant investment for the company.
 We want to make sure that the candidate we chose will be here to fulfill this role after the training period.
 We expect the training period to last [insert the number of months/weeks].
 Of course, we understand that sometimes new jobs don’t work out and things change [note, this gives the company an out, too], but, at this point, if you are hired, is there any reason that you would not continue to work for our company without breaks for the foreseeable future/for[a specified period of time]?”